rperper/lsquic-client/BUILD-WINDOWS.md

 -----------

-This document is intended to supplement the document README.md at the root of the distribution of the LiteSpeed QUIC (LSQUIC) Client Library.
-This document is intended to help build the library in a Windows environment.
+This document is intended to supplement the document README.md at the root of the distribution of the LiteSpeed QUIC (LSQUIC) Client Library to build the library and programs in a Windows environment.

 The addition of Windows support to the LSQUIC Client was a contribution from the user community and this document was based on our experiences